SociallyIneptWeeb/NUSBuddy/README.md

 ### Environment variables

-1. Rename the [.env.sample](.env.sample) file to `.env`
+1. Rename the [.env.sample](.env.sample) file to `.env`.
+If you have another Postgres database running on your machine, you can update the `POSTGRES_PORT` in the `.env` file to point to another unused port.
 2. Update the `TELEGRAM_TOKEN` with the token from the previous step.
 3. Update the `OPENAI_KEY` with an API key from OpenAI on this [page](https://platform.openai.com/api-keys).

 ### Docker Compose

+Ensure that the [init.sql](db/init.sql) file permissions allow users to read the file.
-Ensure you have Docker Compose installed, then run the following command to create and run the Postgres database in a docker container.
+Also ensure you have Docker Compose installed, then run the following command to create and run the Postgres database in a docker container.

 `docker-compose up -d`